HewlettPackard/Rancher-on-SimpliVity/README.md

    - deploys the Rancher Cluster
 # Deployment of Rancher Server

 Everything in this section is temporary and WILL change including this documentation.
 For now the repo provides a temporary script (`scripts/rancher.sh`).
-This script includesi the file proxy.rc which is expected to be in your $HOME directory.
+This script includes the file proxy.rc which is expected to be in your $HOME directory.
 Create this file.
 If you are behind a proxy configure the proxy environment variables as shown in the example below: (replace with your proxy settings)

 ```
 export https_proxy=http://10.12.7.21:8080